The fire alarm system is one of the most important MEP systems in any building.

 G- Manual break glass.

-Each one of these detectors has its own type of application, for example, I can’t use the smoke detector in the kitchen or in a generator room, or in any place that contains a lot of dust or fumes.
+Each of these detectors has its own application; for example, I can’t use the smoke detector in the kitchen, a generator room, or any place with a lot of dust or fumes.

-Also, I can’t use a heat or smoke detector in a paper factory, because it means when the detector senses smoke or heat, it means there’s a fire spread in the paper factory which is a disaster.
+Also, I can’t use a heat or smoke detector in a paper factory, because if it senses smoke or heat, it means a fire is spreading, which is a disaster.

-From the previous phrase, we can conclude that we will use another detector which is the flame detector.
+From the previous phrase, we can conclude that we will use another detector: the flame detector.

-The purpose of the flame detector it observes/senses the fire once it starts, not after its spreading.
+The purpose of the flame detector is to observe/sense the fire once it starts, not after it has spread.

-The same we will use a flame detector inside the generator room to give an immediate alarm at the beginning of a chance of any fire.
+We will use a flame detector in the generator room to trigger an immediate alarm at the onset of any fire.

-You need to know that, each detector has a coverage area, this area which the detector can cover to sense heat or fire in that area.
+You need to know that each detector has a coverage area, which is the area that the detector can cover to sense heat or fire in that area.

-The radius of the coverage area depends on the type of the sensor, for the smoke detector its coverage area is almost 7.5m, but we consider it 5m to assure existing overlap between the two adjacent detectors.
+The coverage area’s radius depends on the sensor type.
+For the smoke detector, its coverage area is almost 7.5m, but we consider it to be 5m to ensure overlap between the two adjacent detectors.

-While for the heat detector, its coverage area is almost 5.3m, but we take it almost 4.5m, for the same purpose to achieve an overlap.
+For the heat detector, its coverage area is almost 5.3m, but we take it to be almost 4.5m for the same purpose: to achieve an overlap.

-Also, we can use the fire alarm system to monitor any MEP equipment in the project, and this is can be done by using an item called a monitor module (as shown in the next photo).
+Also, we can use the fire alarm system to monitor MEP equipment in the project using a monitor module (as shown in the next photo).

-The monitor module commonly we can see it installed on the firefighting Zone Control Valves, as in the Fire Fighting Zone Control Valve we will have 2 switches will be installed, the first switch is called the tamper switch, and the other switch is called the flow switch.
+The monitor module is commonly installed on the firefighting Zone Control Valves.
+In the Fire Fighting Zone Control Valve, we will install 2 switches: the tamper switch and the flow switch.
 Both of these switches will be connected to a monitor module.

-You can watch the next video to know the practical installation of both the switches and also the zone control valve and its connection with the fire alarm monitor modules.
+You can watch the next video to see the practical installation of both switches and the zone control valve, along with their connections to the fire alarm monitor modules.

-The main purpose of these modules on the switches of ZCV is to know whether there’s a flow in the FF pipeline or not and if somebody closed the line or not.
+The main purpose of these modules on the ZCV switches is to determine whether there’s a flow in the FF pipeline and whether the line is closed.

-Also, we can use the monitor module to monitor other alarm panels, like FM200 panel, or another Fire alarm panel, or Foam System Control Panel, or Novec Control Panel.
+Also, we can use the monitor module to monitor other alarm panels, such as the FM200 panel, another Fire alarm panel, the Foam System Control Panel, or the Novec Control Panel.

 Now we will talk about how the alarm will be generated in the Fire Alarm Control Panel.

-The Alarm will be generated either automatically from one of the detectors, or manually through a manual call point.
-So, when the fire alarm control panel senses an alarm, a notification message will appear on its screen, and at the same time, an alarm signal will appear on the workstation used for the graphics of the fire alarm system.
+The Alarm will be generated either automatically from one of the detectors or manually through a manual call point.
+When the fire alarm control panel senses an alarm, a notification message will appear on its screen, and at the same time, an alarm signal will appear on the workstation used for the fire alarm system’s graphics.

-Moreover, in the presence of an alarm, a notification signal will be sent to the notification devices of the fire alarm system, like audible devices (Ex: Sirens, Horns) or to visible devices like Flasher, or to both of them if they are available together.
+Moreover, in the presence of an alarm, a notification signal will be sent to the notification devices of the fire alarm system, such as audible devices (E.g., Sirens, Horns) or visible devices (e.g., flashers), or to both if they are available together.

-Also, if you have a public address system, so we will connect the fire alarm with the public system to generate an alarm message for voice evacuation in case of fire.
+Also, if you have a public address system, we will connect the fire alarm to the public address system to generate a voice evacuation message in case of fire.

 Types of Fire-Alarm Systems

-The type of fire alarm systems will be divided into four types, the first type is the conventional system, the second type is the addressable system, the third type is the intelligent system, and the last type is the wireless system.
+Fire alarm systems will be divided into four types: the first is the conventional system, the second is the addressable system, the third is the intelligent system, and the fourth is the wireless system.

 Type 1: Conventional FA System:

-There are call points, and detectors, that are grouped.
+There are grouped call points and detectors.
 This grouping is called zones.
-These make it easier for the fire brigade and building management to determine what is causing the alarm.
+These make it easier for the fire brigade and building management to determine the cause of the alarm.

 A fire alarm control panel will indicate the appropriate zone by displaying an indicator lamp, text display, or both.

-The more zones we divide a building into, the more accurate it will be to locate the alarm trigger.
+The more zones we divide a building into, the more accurately we can locate the alarm trigger.

 Type 2: Addressable FA System:

-The detection system of an Addressable System is the same as a Conventional System, with one crucial difference: each detector is given an address and will set off an alarm that we can trace back to its point of origin.
+The detection system of an Addressable System is the same as that of a Conventional System, with one crucial difference: each detector is assigned an address and will trigger an alarm that we can trace back to its point of origin.

 The detection circuit of the FA system is wired as a loop.
 Many devices can be hooked up to the same loop, and each device can have 99 more.

-To avoid a power outage of the system, we will connect the loop to an isolation module, so the system will be divided into sections, so when a short circuit or a single fault exists, it will only cause the loss of part of the system.
+To avoid a system-wide power outage, we will connect the loop to an isolation module, dividing the system into sections so that a short circuit or single fault will only cause the loss of part of the system.

-Please be noted that, in both types of the FA system, Conventional and Addressable, we can’t consider their detectors to be intelligent.
+Please note that, in both types of the FA system, Conventional and Addressable, we can’t consider their detectors to be intelligent.

 Type 3: Intelligent FA System:

-In this type of FA system, each detector has its own embedded computer, which tells the Control Panel if there is a fire, or if the detector head needs cleaning.
+In this type of FA system, each detector has an embedded computer that reports to the Control Panel whether there is a fire or if the detector head needs cleaning.

-Basically, intelligent systems are more complicated than other types of systems.
+Intelligent systems are more complex than other types of systems.
 They help stop false alarms.

-By the way, an intelligent FA system has the ability to monitor large areas and spaces, as it has multiple versions of its panels that can have a number of loops up to eight loops.
+By the way, an intelligent FA system can monitor large areas and spaces, as it has multiple panel versions with up to 8 loops.

-Now, we reach the final type of FA system, which is the wireless system.
+Now, we reach the final type of FA system: the wireless system.

-It’s very beneficial in the areas where we can’t install containment to pull FA cables, for example, the ancient places where we can’t chip or modify the finishing of the walls and ceilings.
+It’s very beneficial in areas where we can’t install containment to pull FA cables, for example, in ancient buildings where we can’t chip or modify the finishes of walls and ceilings.

-The concept of its operation is the signal between the panel and its devices will be communicated through a radio communication network.
+The concept of its operation is that the signal between the panel and its devices will be transmitted via a radio network.

 Join Our Professional Email List to be notified of the New Courses, Free Downloads, Articles…..and much more